DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

     ).GetHtml()
     ```

-7. Configure the cotroller.
+7. Configure the controller.
 In the `Index` action method, get a document from the database and save it to a model.
-In the method assigned to the Spreadsheet's `CallbackRouteValues` property, use the helper class to configure Spreadsheet settings and return the settings back to the client:
+In the action method you assigned to the `CallbackRouteValues` setting, use the `SpreadsheetSettingsHelper` class to configure Spreadsheet settings, then return them back to the client:

     ```cs
     public class HomeController : Controller {